How to reset forgotten username and password on a router

-If the default username and password are not working, it has probably been changed at some point in the past by you or your network administrator.
+If the default username and password are not working, it probably was changed by you or your network administrator.
 Most routers have a small pinhole button on the back or bottom (shown in the picture).
 Pressing and holding this button for 10-15 seconds hard resets the router.
 This action restores all default settings, allowing you to use the factory default username and password.

-Once the router has been reset, you may enter the setup screen and change the password to whatever you prefer.
-Also, you need to re-enter any configuration settings that were in place prior to the reset.
+Once the router is reset, you may enter the setup screen and change the password to whatever you prefer.
+Also, you need to re-enter any configuration settings that were in place before the reset.

-If the router is from your ISP and you cannot perform a hard reset, contact the ISP for instructions on how to reset the username and password, or how to access the router configuration.
+If the router is from your ISP and you cannot perform a hard reset, contact the ISP for help resetting the username and password.

-- Accessing home network router setup or console.
+- How to access a home network router setup or console.

 - See the router definition for further information and related links.